Mexico country brief

 Food and Agriculture

 Opportunity exists for Australian investment in Mexico's food processing sector and for wider engagement on agriculture.
 There is considerable potential to increase export volumes out of Australia and to boost Australian investment in Mexico's food processing industry.
 Australian wine is also well positioned to increase sales among Mexico's growing middle class and the number of Australian wine brands available in Mexico continues to rise.
-Australian exports of live animals and meat have declined in recent years due to such factors as limited supply from Australia (due to drought conditions) competition from countries with FTAs with Mexico, and the high value of the Australian dollar.
+Australian exports of live animals and meat have declined in recent years due to such factors as limited supply from Australia (due to drought conditions), competition from countries with FTAs with Mexico, and the high value of the Australian dollar.
+Australia agricultural technologies and services have potential in the Mexican market.

 Mexico is the world's largest producer of silver and bismuth.
 It is the world's fifth largest lead, sixth largest zinc and tenth largest copper producer.
 Mexico has a long history of mining and has an attractive regulatory regime and business environment for foreign investment and participation in the sector.
 They have been joined by a number of Australian technology and services exporters.
 Two of the major Mexican players (Grupo Mexico and Luismin) have mining investments in Australia.
 The Australian Embassy in Mexico has worked closely with the Mexican Government and private sector to promote greater trade and investment in the sector.